-- Computers or tablets must be fully charged for use in the classroom - For safety and limited electric access, no computers may be plugged into the wall during class - Devices may be charged during the lunchtime or before/after class - Computers may not be in the classroom during exams - The individual student is solely responsible for the security of each device. - Current course class materials are the only things that should be pulled up on the student's computer during class - Students who are shopping, answering emails, playing games, or engaged in other types of computer activities during the lecture will be barred from computer use in the future. - Students must follow the SPC guidelines regarding internet access and computer use. - All notifications should be off and keyboards on silent. - Each individual instructor has the option to cancel computer use in the individual course or for a specific session based on the curriculum presented. - Should computer usage become too distracting for the class as a whole or be found to interfere with student learning (success), this policy can be canceled without notice.
+- Computers or tablets must be fully charged for use in the classroom - For safety and limited electric access, no computers may be plugged into the wall during class - Devices may be charged during the lunchtime or before/after class - Computers may not be in the classroom during exams - The individual student is solely responsible for the security of each device. - Current course class materials are the only things that should be pulled up on the computer during class - Students who are shopping, answering emails, playing games, or engaged in other types of computer activities during the lecture will be barred from computer use in the future. - Students must follow the SPC guidelines regarding internet access and computer use. - All notifications should be off and keyboards on silent.

+- Each instructor can cancel computer use in the individual course or for a specific session based on the curriculum presented. - Should computer usage become too distracting for the class or interfere with student learning (success), this policy can be canceled without notice.